-Like thousands of others, she was forced to migrate to the city in search of a better chance of survival.
-But the huge influx to the city means that poverty and unemployment are rife, forcing over half the population of Nairobi to live in over-crowded, squalid slums.
+Devastating droughts in rural Kenya have driven thousands of families towards Nairobi in search of a better chance of survival.
+But the huge influx to the city means that poverty and unemployment are rife, forcing over half the city's population to live in over-crowded, squalid slums.
 With most surviving on just one meal a day, families simply don’t have enough to eat.

 Lucky to be alive